-This program provides funding support to membrane-related events such as workshops, seminars, symposia and other networking events that are held in Australasia.
+This program provides funding support to membrane-related events such as workshop and symposia that are held in Australasia.

-Who can apply for the MSA funding support program?
+Who can apply for the MSA workshop support program?

 All MSA members can apply for funding support from the MSA.

-Funding use – What the MSA funding support program is for?
+Funding use – What the MSA workshop funding support program is for?

 Financial support is provided for activities and projects that are beneficial to membrane technology in Australasia.
 This includes a range of activities, such as:

-- Workshops that share knowledge on one particular topic related to membrane technology in the laboratory, pilot or full scale level,
+- Sharing of knowledge on one particular topic related to membrane technology in the laboratory, pilot or full scale level,

-- Symposia for the dissemination of results/outcomes at the end of a project and highlight future trends,
+- Dissemination of results/outcomes at the end of a project and highlight future trends,

 Funding support is available to help out with: